 - Rainwater collection

-You can raise funds through a second charge bridging loan.
-If you’re looking to make home improvements, then check out our permitted and light development bridging loans here.
+You can also raise funds through a second charge bridging loan.
+If you’re looking to make energy efficient upgrades to conserve energy at home, then check out our permitted and light development bridging loans here.

 Before making changes to your property, it’s always good to check with your local planning office to ensure you are in keeping with regulations.

 MFS are a bridging loan and buy-to-let mortgage provider, not financial advisors.
 Therefore, Investors are encouraged to seek professional advice.